 For more information about the types of ID you might be asked to present, see the website of the Ireland Citizens Information Board.

-Most airlines and other transport providers won’t carry passengers to and from Ireland unless they have seen satisfactory photographic ID.
-Check with your carrier before travelling.
+Before travelling, check with your carrier about their ID requirements, as most airlines and other transport providers won’t carry passengers to and from Ireland unless they’ve seen satisfactory photographic ID.

 If you’re using a passport to enter Ireland, it should be valid and in date.
 You should also checking your air or sea carrier’s terms and conditions of travel.
 For journeys on the island of Ireland, British and Irish citizens do not require any travel documents when crossing the land border.

 If you are a British or Irish citizen, find more information on travelling between the UK, Isle of Man, Guernsey, Jersey or Ireland under the Common Travel Area arrangements.

 UK Emergency Travel Documents (ETDs) are accepted for entry into, transit through, and exit from Ireland.

 If you wish to travel with a pet to the EU, please read our guidance.